RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 This is a WordPress theme designed to help country coordinators build a site to service their community.

-Note: this theme and accompanying documentation is in its early stages, many changes and improvements will be made.
-You're encouraged to provide feedback and log issues via the Github Issues feature attached to this repository.
+**Note:** this theme and accompanying documentation are in their early stages.
+Many changes and improvements will be made.
+You're encouraged to provide feedback and log issues via the Issues feature attached to this repository as well as provide fixes and new features via Pull Requests.

 ## General Info